rivaadara111/photogrid-api/README.md

-This project is a responsive 3rd party site populated using the Instagram API.
+<b>This project is a responsive 3rd party site populated using the Instagram API built for mobile, tablet, and desktop.
+It is built out using HTML, CSS, jQuery & Javscript.</b><br>

-It has the following functionality: --Responsively designed and optimized for mobile-first with 3 breakpoints @ 480px, 600px, 1000px.
+<i>It has the following functionality:</i><br>

+ --Responsively designed and optimized for mobile-first with 3 breakpoints @ 480px, 600px, 1000px.<br>

---Dynamically fetches photos based a text string input into a search field
+--Dynamically fetches photos based a text string input into a search field.<br>

+--Uses Ajax to fetch data from an Instagram API endpoint.<br>

---Link each returned image to its URL on Instagram
+--Links each returned image to its URL on Instagram.<br>

---Built out using HTML, CSS, jQuery & Javscript
+--Built out using HTML, CSS, jQuery & Javscript.<br>

---Contains a single .html file and an external, minified .css file & .js file.
+--Contains a single .html file and an external, minified .css file & .js file.<br>

---Uses Sass as a preprocessor
+--Uses Sass as a preprocessor.<br>

---Uses Gulp for running build tasks, such as minification, and error checking
+--Uses Gulp for running build tasks, such as minification, and error checking.<br>

---Incorporates custom fonts using @font-face
+--Incorporates custom fonts using @font-face.<br>

---Uses icon fonts from font-awesome.
+--Uses icon fonts from font-awesome.<br>

---Use Ajax to fetch data from an Instagram API endpoint

---Transitions users between UI states, starting where no photos have been returned, and then subsequently transitioning where photos populate the grid (by incorporating a loading gif)
+--Transitions users between UI states, starting where no photos have been returned, and then subsequently transitioning where photos populate the grid by incorporating a loader gif. <br>